-Input Channel - Choose from CH1, CH2, CH3, CH1 & CH2, CH2 & CH3, or CH1&CH2&CH3 A channel is a single point of monitoring, including the sensor and the hardware needed to condition the input signal and to compare the input signal to predetermined setpoints.
+Input Channel - Choose from CH1, CH2, CH3, CH1 & CH2, CH2 & CH3, CH1&CH2&CH3, or CH1&CH2&CH3&CH4 A channel is a single point of monitoring, including the sensor and the hardware needed to condition the input signal and to compare the input signal to predetermined setpoints.

-- For measurements taken with a Triax sensor, select CH1 & CH2 & CH3. - For more details on multi-channel measurements, refer to How to Set Up Multi-Spectrum / Multi-Time Measurements, later in this chapter. - Channel 1 = POINT.1_2 Channel 1 Channel 2 = POINT.1_2 Channel 2 Channel 3 = POINT.3_4 Channel 1
+- For measurements taken with a Triax sensor, select CH1 & CH2 & CH3. - ➢ For more details on multi-channel measurements, refer to How to Set Up Multi-Spectrum / Multi-Time Measurements, later in this chapter. - When you upload four channel POINTs to @ptitude Analyst, two 2channel POINTs are created.
+These are identified by the last three characters of the POINT name: [POINT NAME].1_2 and [POINT NAME].3_4.
+Data from the four channel POINT is distributed as follows: - Channel 1 = POINT.1_2 Channel 1 Channel 2 = POINT.1_2 Channel 2 Channel 3 = POINT.3_4 Channel 1 Channel 4 = POINT.3_4 Channel 2